 Since the amount to be paid for profit tax is only assessed after the end of the tax period, the taxpayer is obliged to make monthly advance payments during the year, based on the tax return for the previous year.
 If the taxpayer has paid in advance less tax than it should have paid according to the tax liability calculated in the tax return, it has to pay the difference before filing the tax return.
-If the taxpayer has paid in advance more tax it should have paid according to the tax liability calculated in the tax return, it has to pay the difference before filing the tax return.
 If the taxpayer has paid in advance more tax it should have paid according to the tax liability calculated in the tax return, the excess amount paid is regarded as an advance for the following tax period or is reimbursed to the taxpayer at its request.